-• The two front caster wheel supports (A) utilize sealed bearings, which do
+• The two front caster wheel supports (A) utilize sealed bearings, which do not require lubrication.
+There are no grease fittings in the wheel supports.

 • The caster wheel yoke spindle (B) should be lightly greased prior to assembly if the wheel unit is serviced, to prevent the spindle from seizing in the bearings.